naskio/n8n-nodes-python/README.md

 PythonFunction module - custom node for running python code on n8n.

+> run python code on n8n

-## Python Function
+# Python Function

-The Function node is used to run custom snippets in Python to transform data from the other nodes or if you want to implement some custom functionality that n8n does not support yet.
+PythonFunction node is used to run custom Python snippets to transform data or to implement some custom functionality that n8n does not support yet.

-## Installation
+# Installation

-### Using n8n-python Docker Image (Recommended)
+## Using n8n-python Docker Image (Recommended)

 This node is pre-installed in
 the [n8n-python](https://github.com/naskio/docker-n8n-python) [docker image](https://hub.docker.com/r/naskio/n8n-python)